MatinAniss/gpui-book/src/testing/index.md

 # Testing

-In this chapter, we will show you how to programmatically test your GPUI application.
+In this chapter, you will learn how to programmatically test your GPUI application.